 - The need for training/learning and development has been identified and supports the organisation’s strategy for improvement.

-- Providing the aims and objectives of the programme are provided and show how they link back to the organisational need.
+- The aims and objectives of the programme are provided and show how they link back to the organisational need.

 - There is a clear commitment from all levels of management to training/learning and development.

-- The organisation creates equal opportunities for unlocking individual potential, actively encourages training/learning and development, communicates effectively and motivates employees to learn.
+- The organisation creates equal opportunities for unlocking individual potential, actively encourages training/learning and development and motivates employees to learn.

 - Employees clearly understand the importance of training/learning and development and how their training contributes to the success of the organisation.